 I started running at 26, got on the yoga mat at 31, and allowed boxing to enter the picture at 38.
 It’s ironic how each one shifted my trajectory and saved me during some of the most challenging times of my life.
 What I pick up while logging kilometres on the road makes sense in the boardroom.
 The things I learn when eating punches and gasping for air translate into lessons I apply outside of the ring.

 And while I sometimes miss the abandon and uninformed innocence of my 20s, I don’t yearn for all the other shit that came with those years.
 You couldn’t pay me enough to go back in time and do it over again.
-I actually find it comforting that many of the feelings, doubts, and questions that crop up now are similar to the ones 20-something me managed to face.
-If that girl was able to get a grip given her limited resources, imagine what she can do now.
+I actually find it comforting that many of the feelings, doubts, and questions that crop up now are similar to the ones 20-something me faced.
+If that girl could get a grip given her limited resources, imagine what she can do now.

-I’ll be fine as long as I keep moving.
-Stop adhering your standards.
-Keep rolling with the punches.
-Complete the circle.
-Take up space.
+I’ll be fine as long as I keep moving and stop adhering your standards.
+Rolling with the punches is one way to complete the circle.